socialcohesionresearch/socialcohesionresearch.github.io/2016-07-08-Pound-for-Pound.md

 <div class='spacing'></div>
 <h3>Crypto Currency Centric Conversation Topic Waves</h3>
 <p>Crypto Currency conversation by contrast was quite upbeat – with crypto currencies touted as an increasingly attractive option following the Brexit referendum.
 Most of the conversation concerned the spike in the Bitcoin prices, with minor themes being the growth of Bitcoin in popularity after the referendum.</p><p>
-While this has since corrected, immediately following the vote, the Pound dropped as much as 9%, and the value of Bitcoin climbed by 8%.
+While this has since corrected, the Pound dropped as much as 9%, and the value of Bitcoin climbed by 8% immediately following the vote.
 </p>
 <p style="text-align: center;" ><img src="images/blog-images/crypto_conversation.PNG"></p>
 <div class='spacing'></div>